On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Research Method

 \subsubsection{Targeted Data Analysis}

 We use \textit{targeted coding}~\circled{16} to refine the most significant codes, concepts and categories from the basic stage.
 We concentrate on those elements we have already identified instead of remaining open to all possible directions.
 Unexpected findings are however incorporated through the construction of new categories where applicable.
 Using constant comparison techniques we strengthen links between categories~\circled{17}.
 Aiming to formulate overarching explanations for phenomena based on all available evidence, we continue writing analytical memos during the whole advanced stage of data collection and analysis~\circled{19}.
-Similar to memo writing in the basic stage, we explicate observations and reflections.
 At this stage we focus memo writing on categories, hypothesis and theory construction.
 With memos we are also addressing gaps in our analysis to track and inform the process of theoretic sampling and to identify if and when theoretical saturation is reached.
 Taking our research to the next phase of theory construction we keep on writing analytical memos until we begin writing our report.

+Focusing more and more on theory construction, we now also incorporate advanced strategies for constant comparison.
+We refine categories and their relations using the \textit{operational model diagramming} technique described by Salda{\~n}a~\citep[$\S5.4$]{saldana_coding_2013}~\circled{18}.
+Through diagramming we explore detailed features of the coded dataset from different angles.
+For example, starting with a code like \code{encouragingReflection} or a pertinent quote that seems important but ambiguous when categorized, we sketch a network of connections to other quotes, categories or codes on paper.
+By making those relations and the evidence that supports it explicit we take our analysis deeper without losing touch with the data in which it is grounded.